prxshetty/JobTrail/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

-## TO DO
+## TO DO ( Tasks Done Counter : 2)
+- Check the API Usage backend

-- Add color coding to the labels from pop-up
+- Add Authentication to multiple users (Maybe)
 - Add an tree map view of the companies the user applied, rejection, acceptance, interview, etc.
-- Improve UI
--